matthewdickinson/tyk-docs/tyk-docs/content/product-stack/tyk-charts/tyk-control-plane-chart.md

 ***MongoDB or Postgres connection strings***

 Storage connection strings can also be provided via a secret.

-Store the connection string in Kubernetes secret and refer to this secret via `global.{mongo,postgres}.connectionURLSecret.name` and `global.{mongo,postgres}.connectionURLSecret.keyName` field, as follows:
+For MongoDB, suppose you have a secret named `yourSecret` and you have the mongo connection URL stored in key `mongoConnectionURLkey`.
+Store the connection string in Kubernetes secret and refer to this secret via `global.mongo.connectionURLSecret.name` and `global.mongo.connectionURLSecret.keyName` field, as follows:

 - MongoDB:
 ```yaml